Notice

 This is a treatment that uses your child’s immune system to fight cancer.
 CAR T-cell therapy is one type of immunotherapy offered at UW Health.

 This treatment uses radiation to kill cancer cells.
-MIBG is one type of radiation therapy offered at UW Health.
+External beam photon radiation therapy, internal radiation and targeted radiopharmaceuticals including MIBG are offered at UW Health.

 Our expert doctors might recommend surgery to remove tumors.
 Whenever possible, we use minimally invasive surgery.
 Minimally invasive surgery uses tiny incisions and tools, which minimizes pain and speeds recovery time.